157239n/Graph2D/README.md

 The "0" in the first parameter is the index of the segment when you add a segment in.
 So if you want to change the first segment you put in the graph, you call `graph.changeSegment(0, ...)`, if you want to change the 5th function you put in, you call `graph.changeFunc(4, ...)`

+If you have any questions or concern you can contact me via 157239q@gmail.com